Alert Icon

 Transfusion support for patients with sickle cell disease (SCD) is central to understanding this link.
 SCD is an inherited blood disorder affecting the red blood cells.

-Patients with SCD can require monthly blood transfusions for life, beginning in childhood.
+Patients with SCD can require frequent blood transfusions for life, beginning in childhood.
 Each transfusion could require one to 10 units of red blood cells, depending on the patient’s age and size.
-Ideally, the blood is less than seven days old to maximize the lifespan of the healthy red cells.
-Most SCD patients in the U.S. are Black/African American, but the disease also occurs in people of Latin American, Mediterranean and Middle Eastern heritage, too.
+Most SCD patients in the U.S. are Black/African American, but the disease also occurs in people of Latin American, Mediterranean, South Asian and Middle Eastern heritage, too, to a lesser degree.

 Compatible blood for SCD patient support is much more likely found among blood donors who share their race or ethnicity.
 It is essential that Black/African American donors are well represented among the volunteer donors with Carter BloodCare, if SCD patients and their physicians can be confident there will be compatible blood available for them.